apache/dolphinscheduler/docs/docs/en/guide/installation/kubernetes.md

      --set externalRegistry.registryPluginName=zookeeper --set externalRegistry.registryServers=dolphinscheduler-zookeeper:2181
 ```

-Please note that the above steps are for reference only, and specific operations need to be adjusted according to the actual situation.
+> **Note**: the above steps are for reference only, and specific operations need to be adjusted according to the actual situation.

 ## Appendix-Configuration